moderndatacompany/dataos.info/docs/resources/depot/fastbase.md

 The command `tenant list` displays the tenants in the DataOS Fastbase.

-The tenant is a first-class citizen in Pulsar.
-Pulsar was created from the ground up as a multi-tenant system.
-To support multi-tenancy, Pulsar has a concept of tenants.
+Tenant is a first-class citizen in Pulsar.
+Pulsar was created from the ground up as a multi-tenant system and to support multi-tenancy, Pulsar has the concept of tenants.
 Tenants can be spread across clusters and can each have their own authentication and authorization scheme applied to them.
 Multi-tenancy with Apache Pulsar deployments refers to authorized namespaces assigned to elastic cluster sets in support of software applications in the cloud data processing.

 **Command**